syncfusion/ej2-vue-docs/src/maps/maps/user-interactions.md

 ### Customization

-The following properties are available in the tooltipSettings property to customize the tooltip of the Maps component.
+The following properties are available in the tooltipSettings to customize the tooltip of the Maps component.

 * [`border`](../api/maps/tooltipSettingsModel/#border) - To customize the color, width and opacity of the border of the tooltip in layers, markers, and bubbles of Maps.
 * [`fill`](../api/maps/tooltipSettingsModel/#fill) - Applies the color of the tooltip in layers, markers, and bubbles of Maps.